 Bridport's Film Festival

-Taking place in Bridport from Wednesday 26 to Sunday 30 April, the Festival features discussions, Q&As and masterclasses with authors, screenwriters, directors and film academics.
-Tickets start at £5 for adults and £4 for students.
+Taking place in Bridport from Wednesday 23 to Sunday 27 April 2025, the Festival features discussions, Q&As and masterclasses with authors, screenwriters, directors and film academics.

 Book an April getaway to Dorset